Just in time for Oktoberfest - German Chocolate Cake with Caramel Nut Filling!

 In high school, I took three years of German and two semesters in college; I even thought about minoring in it!
 But it wasn’t meant to be.
 I’ve always wanted to be fluent in another language and German is my best bet.
 Recently, we purchased the Rosetta Stone for German - hubby and I are learning and relearning!

 I’ll keep you posted on our progress.

-One thing that I can assure you: this chocolate cake is out of this world!
-The cake flour - which you can make on your own without having to purchase it, thanks to Google - makes it fluffy, while it's so delightful and moist.
+One thing that I can assure you: this German Chocolate Cake with Mixed Nut Filling is out of this world!
+The German Chocolate Cake flour - which you can make on your own without having to purchase it, thanks to Google - makes it fluffy, while it’s so delightful and moist.

 Adapted from The Pretty Bee

 1 c. organic sugar

 1/2 c. unsweetened cocoa powder (I used dark cocoa powder)